Qytera-Gmbh/Qytera-Gmbh.github.io/projects/qtaf/docs/sections/plugins/testRail/TestRail_Plugin.md

 Images are provided to guide you in locating the test case ID and test run ID.

-- To get the test run id, click on "TEST RUNS & RESULTS" tab, choose your test run, top in the left corner you can find the id, it is framed with black in the following image:
+- To get the test run ID, click on "TEST RUNS & RESULTS" tab, choose your test run, top in the left corner you can find the ID, it is framed with black in the following image:

 ![get test run id](../../../assets/images/qtaf/testrail_plugin/get_test_run_id.png "get test run id")

-- To get the test case id, click on "TEST SUITES & CASES" tab, choose your test suite, then you test case, top in the left corner you can find the id, it is framed with black in the following image:
+- To get the test case ID, click on "TEST SUITES & CASES" tab, choose your test suite, then you test case, top in the left corner you can find the ID, it is framed with black in the following image:

 ![get test case id](../../../assets/images/qtaf/testrail_plugin/get_test_case_id.png "get test case id")

-In order to also document the test steps, methods must be called in the test that are provided with the annotation `@Step` of the Qtaf framework.
+In order to also document the test steps, methods must be called in the test that are provided with the annotation `@Step` of the QTAF framework.
 In this example, we assume that there are two methods that are defined in a separate class called `GoogleFunctionsPage`.

 ```java
 public class GoogleFunctions extends TestContext